dentarg/auth0-blog/_posts/2017-05-03-the-ultimate-guide-to-deploying-php-applications.markdown

 ## Google Cloud

-The [Google Cloud platform](https://cloud.google.com) is a giant and trusted cloud platform that a lot of companies all over the world have adopted to deploy and host their apps.
+The [Google Cloud platform](https://cloud.google.com) is a giant and trusted cloud platform that a lot of companies all over the world have adopted in deploying and hosting their apps.
 Your apps will be running on the same infrastructure that powers all of Google's products.
 What other form of confidence do you need to assure you that your application will scale well enough to serve your thousands and millions of users easily?

 Google Cloud offers different options for hosting PHP apps.
 The platform offers [App Engine (Full managed)](https://cloud.google.com/appengine/), [Compute Engine (Scalabe VMs)](https://cloud.google.com/compute/) and [Container Engine (Kubernetes Clusters)](https://cloud.google.com/container-engine/).